-If your pension is defined benefit, you will not be able to access it until your “normal retirement age”, as outlined by the scheme.
+If your pension is a defined benefit scheme, you will not be able to access it until your normal retirement age, as outlined by the scheme.
 You may then be able to transfer it into another pension pot if you wish, or withdraw the guaranteed income.

 Unless you have exceptional circumstances, most experts would recommend avoiding this at all costs.
 These schemes are most likely to be a scam, and “pension unlocking” (even if it is “frozen”) is illegal if you’re under the age of 55.
 Get in touch if you’re uncertain.

 As mentioned, the rules and charges associated with withdrawing and transferring dormant pension funds vary from provider to provider, and scheme to scheme.
 There are also different processes associated with “frozen” Civil Service pensions.